ELC/BuzzCache/pages/technology___CICD___Jenkins.md

 - Jenkins is one of the most widely used CI/CD tools.
 It allows for the automation of building, testing, and deploying code across various platforms and languages.
-- Jenkins is primarily written in Java.
+Jenkins is primarily written in [[technology/language/java]] .
 It also has extensive support for plugins, which can be written in various languages.
-- A tools that uses [[technology/language/Groovy]] for CICD pipelines -
+Scripts can also be written in [[technology/language/Groovy]].
+-